dotnet/arcade/Documentation/ArcadeSdk.md

 A package reference to `Microsoft.VSSDK.BuildTools` is automatically added to such project.
 A project that needs `Microsoft.VSSDK.BuildTools` for generating pkgdef file needs to include the PackageReference explicitly.

-RepoToolset include build target for generating VS Template VSIXes.
+Arcade SDK include build target for generating VS Template VSIXes.
 Adding `VSTemplate` items to project will trigger the target.

 `source.extension.vsixmanifest` shall specify `Experimental="true"` attribute in `Installation` section.
 The experimental flag will be stripped from VSIXes inserted into Visual Studio.